luigilupini/next-quiz-app/README.md

 Each question appears in a smooth animated layout, ensuring a visually appealing experience.
 Your progress is saved, and you can review your answers before submitting.
 Quizzes are stored locally for easy access persisted data.

 Framer motion takes care of the transformations.

 Matching layout elements mount/unmount toward newer sections within our React tree using layout identifiers.
-Shared layout does a great illusion of our list.
+Shared layout does a great illusion of our changing question within the quiz.
 You may think you have one element moving around but that is not the case.

-1. We replace (unmount) the older art card
+1. We replace (unmount) the older card
 2. And (mount) a new item where the older card item was placed
-3. And then animate the newer item toward its now newer position
+3. Then animate the newer item toward its now newer position

 Key takeaway: `layoutId` is very powerful and it allows you to become a bit creative with CSS transforms.